Human immune system

 Immunomodulatory effect is essential for a large number of adaptogens, so it is difficult to navigate according to scientific publications.
-I recommend using the tradition of TCM as an orientation for specific diseases.
+I recommend using the tradition of TCM as an orientation in specific illnesses.
 But to make the local list of immunomodulatory adaptogens empty, then relevant references point to